melissacabral/User/README.md

 * in Sublime text, go to _Preferences > Browse Packages_
 * Open to the _Users_ folder
 * Download the zip from [this repo](https://github.com/melissacabral/User/archive/master.zip)
-* Place the files directly in your users folder
+* Extract and place the files directly in your users folder

 ##Example Users Folder Structure